|Season (16 June 2020 - 13 Sept 2020)|

 Bergen Kunsthall is one of Norway’s premier arenas for contemporary art.
 Variety of…

-Bryggen Guiding – on foot, BergenBergen's history begins at Bryggen!
+Bryggen Guiding – on foot (closed in 2020), BergenBergen's history begins at Bryggen!
 Join the Bryggen Guiding walking tour and learn about Bergen`s earliest history.

 Alvøen Country Manor - Bergen City Museum, BergenThis mansion is the main building of the owners of the paper factory of Alvøen, dating from 1797.
 Large collection of furniture, silver and porcelain.